 Des Moines, IA 50309

-Note: If you are already licensed as a CPA in another state, you may receive licensing in Iowa via state reciprocity.
+Note: If you are already licensed as a certified public accountant in another state, you may receive licensing in Iowa via state reciprocity.
 However, if you are licensed in a foreign country as a chartered accountant, you must follow pass the Uniform CPA Examination.
 There are exceptions.
 Chartered accountants from Canada, Mexico, Australia, New Zealand, Hong Kong and Ireland must pass the International Qualifications Examination and pass the AICPA’s Professional Conduct and Ethics Course with a grade of at least 90 percent.
 You must also satisfy Iowa’s Continuing Professional Education requirements and submit verification of your license from your country’s accounting institute.

 Continuing Professional Education Requirements